-You may know that studies show the physical and emotional consequences of a constant focus on doing while overlooking the more profound dimensions of 'being," such as reflection, spiritual or religious practices, time to recharge and find ourselves, and time to connect with our deeper self.
-As a matter of fact, you find in some of those contemplative practices a helpful path to regain inner calm.
+Studies show the physical and emotional consequences of a constant focus on doing, while overlooking the more profound dimensions of 'being," such as reflection, spiritual or religious practices.
+We all need time to recharge, and to connect with our deeper self.